sparkarkii/dakilib/README.md

 # dakilib
-A library for some dakimakura stuff.
+A repo for some dakimakura stuff.